 Logic Analyzer Streaming

-USB 2.x or 3.x offers enough bandwidth to directly stream captured data to PC memory provided…
+USB 3.1 offers enough bandwidth to directly stream captured data to PC memory provided…

 - Slower sampling rates are adequate.

 In theory, streaming the trace data to the PC offers several benefits.
-First, omitting high-speed memory inside the logic analyzer should reduce the analyzer’s cost.
-Second, trace captures should be limited only by the size and speed of an SSD (solid-state drive).
+First, omitting high-speed memory inside the logic analyzer reduces the analyzer’s cost.
+Second, trace captures should be limited only by the size and speed of installed PC memory.
 Third, the trace data could be displayed on screen while it’s being captured.

 Advanced logic analyzers which capture modern digital signals require…